Prisoner Produced Offset Prints

 Anthony Warnick’s exhibition of new work, Language Games, makes reference to philosopher Ludwig Wittgenstein’s idea of language as a game.
 One of Wittgenstein’s primary arguments is that concepts which exist outside the framework of the game do not need to be defined to be meaningful.
 In fact, semantic discussions that try to define those concepts can distract from the actual discovery of a solution.
 Thus, Warnick’s exhibition examines how language, an indispensable facet of civil society, also functions as an imposing obstructive force.
 The words we use to understand and identify ourselves play a crucial role in how we relate ourselves to others, with profound results.
 One such result is the for-profit prison industry; where semantic selfishness, i.e. the “us” and “them” mentality that has become ingrained in our unconscious thoughts, has created what is essentially a societally enabled slave complex.
 Weaving an artistic experience from action, object, and word, the viewer is forced to reexamine the tangible impact that words have on the world.

-The printed “money” in Language Games was commissioned by the artist from the Pickaway Correctional Institution in Orient, Ohio.
+The printed matter in Language Games was commissioned by the artist from the Pickaway Correctional Institution in Orient, Ohio.
+The pillows are also prisoner made at Allen-Oakwood Correctional Institution.
+Orders with Ohio Penal Industries can be placed on their website.

 The Sculpture Center